Ikem-coded-it/pdf-word-counter/README.md

 # pdf-word-counter

-Counts and tells the word with highest occurance in a pdf document.
+Retrieves the 10 keywords used in a pdf document based on the words used the most.

 # INSTRUCTIONS